For "Batman" shooting victim, death was final act of heroism

 Watts was in court on Monday, saying Blunk was a firm believer in the criminal justice system and would have wanted Holmes to get a fair trial.
 She plans on being at every court hearing in the case.

-Blunk will be buried with full military honours in Reno, Nevada, on August 3.
+Blunk will be buried with full military honors in Reno, Nevada, on August 3.

 (Reporting by Mary Slosson; Editing by Peter Cooney)